dancaron/Django-ORM/README.md

 Django ORM Standalone Template
 ==============================

 This is a python project template that allows you to use the database component of Django without having to use the rest of Django (i.e. running a web server).
 Now you can write regular python scripts and use Django's excellent ORM functionality with the database of your choice.
+This makes it convienient for Djangonauts to write database driven python applications with the familiar and well polished Django ORM.
+Enjoy.

 Requirements
 ------------